-Open LC_Prefilter_Silvamod_Composition.txt and LC_Final_silvamod_Composition.txt in a spreadsheet editor (e.g. LibreOffice).
-Libreoffice->Spreadsheet->Insert->Sheet form file->Separated by tab
+Open LC_Prefilter_Silvamod_Composition.txt and LC_Final_silvamod_Composition.txt in a spreadsheet editor (as before in Libreoffice, or use Insert->Sheet form file.

 Copy the last four columns ("Abundance" to "Chao") of one file into the right of the columns of the other one, so that each taxon is compared for the two datasets side by side.